xuanming/xuanming-core/memo/main.md

 *   Helpers should have scope.
 Some helpers could only be available in their own extension or some specific frames.
 *   Plugin types:
     1. Frame.
-Layout and js.
+Route, layout and js.
 Optional depends on helper.
         Ember.js is an example of frame.
     2. Theme.
 Css and js.
 Depends on frame.
     3. Helper.
     4. Command.